cbubel/CISC320-Project/README.md

   - Find a finite weight
   - Using that weight, pass values up and down the tree until all values are found
-  - If the node is a variable and it's value is found, write it out to an array
+  - If the node is a variable and its value is found, write it out to an array
   - Print the contents of the node array.

 The actual implementation is less simple than the points above, but that is the